 Where to stay

 For the discerning ski traveler…opt for Fairmont Banff Springs Hotel, says Anthony.
-It’s very elegant, has a ton of amenities and is jus a mile from downtown Banff.
+It’s very elegant, has a ton of amenities, and is just a mile from downtown Banff.

 For those who want a great bang for their buck…rest your head at the Banff Caribou Lodge and Spa in downtown Banff.
 It’s reasonably priced and offers that rustic mountain décor that everyone likes, says Anthony.
 Plus, the onsite spa and hot tub are great perks.